 Son Títere is a puppet project created by Cecilia Cackley and Francisco Benavides.
 A unique fusion of street puppetry and Mexican folk music, it immerses audiences in different styles of traditional music through three caja lambe-lambe shows.
+One box features a son jarocho song, another is a mariachi ranchera and the third box introduces audience to cardenche, a music style from Durango that maybe be less familiar to audiences.
 Read more about each of the tiny shows below and stop by to take a look on one of our performance dates!

 More Information About Mariachi